grafana/faro-web-sdk/docs/sources/developer/architecture/components/api.md

 # API

 The Faro API is the primary interface for end-users to interact with Faro.
-It is the central place where signals are sent to but it also contains helpers methods for other components like metas.
+It is the central collector of signals, and also exposes helper methods for extensions such as metas.

 ## Signals

 ### Events

-Events are signals related to tracking various actions like mouse clicks as well as other events like transitioning to another page.
+Events are signals that can be used to record user interactions, such as mouse clicks, page navigation, or client-side application events like page transitions.

 Methods: